How does the BoltSafe technology work?

 The BoltSafe load cells send out only digital signals and they can withstand very low and very high loads from 18 kN to 3000 kN.

 BoltSafe load sensors have almost no creep effect, which makes them drift free.
-When the washers are used in the field at any given possible circumstance, there is a maximum deviation of 5% of the full scale.
+After factory calibration there is a maximum deviation of 1% of the full scale, when the washers are used in the field.

 Since the sensors meet the IP66 rating, they are dust free and water resistant.